OneBusAway Production Deployments

 OneBusAway Beta Deployments

-Before OneBusAway is fully deployed in a region, beta versions are often deployed to allow testing by a smaller group of users.
-Beta implementations of OneBusAway have been established in Washington D.C., Boston, San Joaquin, San Diego, and on UC Berkeley campus, as well as Lappeenranta, Finland.
+Before OneBusAway is fully deployed in a region, beta versions are set up to allow testing by a smaller group of users.
+San Joaquin, CA is currently in beta testing, as is Lappeenranta, Finland.
 After these beta deployments are fully tested, they typically become production deployments.
 Other pilot project initiatives have included a partnership with Code for America, in September 2012, through which the Detroit DOT launched a “TextMyBus” service and a developer API based on OneBusAway.
 That’s the exciting part of OneBusAway – any developer can set up OneBusAway for their city.
 These developer deployments often have a goal of attracting the interest of the local transit agency, which may then see the advantages of the system and adopt it for their region.